 I also have extensive boards on Pinterest where I put all the cool experiments and links I have tried, or want to try in class or with just my kids.

 Check out my son’s blog, Spark Movie Reviews, its a good place to go when you’re looking for something to watch, he’s got reviews of movies and tv shows.
 His blog started from taking the Movie Club class at Bravewriter.
+[UPDATE: He now spends most of his time making music and you can check out his music on soundcloud.]

 High School Physics Round 2 – 2017-2018 (ages 14-17)